 Dozens presumed dead in fire at Swiss Alps bar during New Year's celebration

-CRANS-MONTANA, Switzerland — Dozens of people are presumed dead and about 100 injured, most of them seriously, following a fire at a Swiss Alps bar during a New Year's celebration, police said Thursday.
+CRANS-MONTANA, Switzerland — A fire ripped through a bar's New Year celebration in a Swiss Alpine resort less than two hours after midnight Thursday, with dozens of people feared dead and about 100 more injured, most seriously, police said.

+The Crans-Montana resort is best known as an international ski and golf venue, and overnight, its crowded Le Constellation bar morphed from a scene of revelry into the site of potentially one of Switzerland's worst tragedies.

-"Several tens of people" were killed at the bar, Le Constellation, Valais Canton police commander Frédéric Gisler said.
+"Several tens of people" were presumed killed at the bar, Valais Canton police commander Frédéric Gisler said during a news conference.

-Work is underway to identify the victims and inform their families but "that will take time and for the time being it is premature to give you a more precise figure," Gisler said.
+Work is underway to identify the victims and inform their families, but "that will take time and for the time being, it is premature to give you a more precise figure," Gisler said, adding that the community is "devastated."

-Beatrice Pilloud, attorney general of the Valais Canton, said it was too early to determine the cause of the fire.
+Beatrice Pilloud, Valais Canton attorney general, said it was too early to determine the cause of the fire.
 Experts have not yet been able to go inside the wreckage.

 "At no moment is there a question of any kind of attack," Pilloud said.